-Banking executive Peter Volpe will be honored as Man of the Year and Stone Park Mayor Beniamino Mazzulla will receive a Chairman’s Special Recognition Award at Casa Italia’s 47th annual gala on April 22 at Alta Villa Banquets in Addison.
-(708-345-5922, casaitaliachicago.org)
+Banking executive Peter Volpe was honored as Man of the Year and Stone Park Mayor Beniamino Mazzulla received a Chairman’s Special Recognition Award at Casa Italia’s 47th annual gala on April 22 at Alta Villa Banquets in Addison.

 Casa Italia is proud to present its 2017 Person of the Year Award to banking executive Peter Volpe.

 “Whenever duty has called, Peter has answered,” says Casa Chairman John Ferrentino.
 “When he joins an organization, he puts his heart and soul into it and he always emerges as a leader.”

 Peter is the grandson of Salvatore and Josephine (Cannalte) Tarantino and Peter and Angeline (Triggin) Volpe, and the son of Charles and Barbara Volpe.
 He and his brother, Paul, were raised on the Northwest Side of Chicago in a home that they shared with their maternal grandparents.

 Their father was a heating and air conditioning serviceman and their mother was an office worker, but with their maternal grandparents on hand, the two boys were always surrounded by family.
 “I was lucky to have two sets of parents: my grandma and grandpa from 9 to 5 and my mom and dad from 5 until bedtime,” he fondly recalls.

 After attending Bridge Grade School, Holy Cross High School and Northeastern University, Peter decided to follow in his father’s footsteps.
 But after graduating from trade school, opportunity knocked.
 “I took a job at a bank while I was waiting for my union application to be approved and I liked what I saw.”